Take a look below to see what our Kids Ministry learned this past Sunday!

 IN THE CAR: Ask your child what they learned about this week on the drive home, here is what they learned:

-- What do you think when you think of the word kindness?
+- How do you think you can use the fire of the Holy Spirit every day?

 God designed all of us to need one another.
-Create opportunities at the dinner table for your children to work together.
+Create opportunities at the dinner table:

 Quiz your child on this week’s memory verse: